 If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

-The challenge - Demand for office furniture is growing rapidly, driven by rising urbanisation and an associated increase in ‘white collar’ jobs.
-By 2024, the size of the industry will be about USD100 billion dollars.
-Manufacturing office furniture requires a high volume of input materials and energy.
-After a typical 5-7 year usage period, 80-90% of these valuable resources are lost to landfill or incineration.
-This linear model leads to a huge loss in material value, carries many future raw material supply risks to producers, and does not adhere to the low-carbon industrial model needed to mitigate our current climate crisis.
+The challenge - Demand for office furniture is growing rapidly, by 2024, the size of the industry will be about USD100 billion dollars.
+Manufacturing office furniture requires a lots of materials and energy and 80-90% of these valuable resources are lost after a short use period.
 How can the office furniture industry address rising demand in an increasingly resource constrained world?

-The solution - One way to address these challenges, is for furniture companies to ensure products, components, and materials are kept at the highest value as long as possible.
-Ahrend has achieved this by manufacturing all of its office furniture products with modularity, disassembly, and life extension as core design principles.
-In this way repair, upgrades, and modifications are easily achieved so that every single product can have multiple lives, thus conserving valuable materials and reducing the energy required to make new products.
+The solution - Ahrend manufactures office furniture products with modularity, disassembly, and life extension as core design principles.
+In this way repair, upgrades, and modifications are easily achieved so that every single product can have multiple lives.

 What are the benefits?
-For the environment - a reduction in material usage and carbon emissions.
-For businesses - closer relationships with customers, more profits, and a more secure materials supply chain.
-For customers - lower office set up costs and more flexibility in a fast-changing business environment.
+A reduction in material usage and carbon emissions; closer relationships with customers, more profits, and a more secure materials supply chain; lower office set up costs and more flexibility in a fast-changing business environment.

 The rising tide of white collar workers